What is New Home Sales?

 Dan Green

-New Home Sales is an economic indicator that tracks the number of newly constructed homes sold in a given period.
+New Home Sales is an economic indicator that tracks the number of newly constructed homes sold in a specific period.

 New Home Sales: A Detailed Explanation

 New Home Sales is an economic indicator that measures the annualized number of new single-family homes sold during a month.
-It represents the housing market’s sales volume in new construction homes, including building permits issued, new homes under construction, new homes completed, and new homes sold.
+It reflects the housing market's sales volume in new construction homes.
+This includes building permits issued, homes under construction, completed homes, and homes sold.

 The U.S. Census Bureau and the Department of Housing and Urban Development compile and publish the data monthly.